coderade/coderade.io-blog/content/post/es6/arrow-functions.md

 date = "2017-09-14T21:44:08+02:00"
 tags = []
 title = "ES6 Arrow Functions"
+description = "Arrow functions are another notable addition that came with ES5ajd are available here in ES2016."
 +++

-Arrow functions are another notable addition that came with ES5, and are available here in ES2016.
+Arrow functions are another notable addition that came with ES5 and are available here in ES2016.
 They are useful for two essential reasons: the first is that they reduce boilerplate and are more succinct and the second thing is that they allow us to preserve the context of the wrapping function.